ibm-cloud-docs/openwhisk/openwhisk_actions.md

 [google-gson](https://github.com/google/gson) must exist in your Java CLASSPATH to compile the Java file.
 {: tip}

-You can create a {{site.data.keyword.openwhisk_short}} Action called **helloJava** from this JAR file as
+You can create a {{site.data.keyword.openwhisk_short}} action called **helloJava** from this JAR file as
 follows:
 ```
 ibmcloud wsk action create helloJava hello.jar --main Hello
 ```
 {: pre}

-When you use the command line and a `.jar` source file, you do not need to specify that you are creating a Java Action; the tool determines that from the file extension.
+When you use the command line and a `.jar` source file, you do not need to specify that you are creating a Java action; the tool determines that from the file extension.

 You need to specify the name of the main class by using `--main`.
 An eligible main class is one that implements a static `main` method.
 If the class is not in the default package, use the Java fully qualified class name, for example, `--main com.example.MyMain`.

 If needed, you can also customize the method name of your Java action.
-This is done by specifying the Java fully-qualified method name of your Action, for example, `--main com.example.MyMain#methodName`.
+This is done by specifying the Java fully-qualified method name of your action, for example, `--main com.example.MyMain#methodName`.

-Action invocation is the same for Java Actions as it is for Swift and JavaScript Actions:
+Action invocation is the same for Java actions as it is for Swift and JavaScript actions:
 ```
 ibmcloud wsk action invoke --result helloJava --param name World
 ```
 {: pre}

-**Output:**
+Example output:
 ```
   {
       "greeting": "Hello World!"